Stage 1 Fire Restrictions are in effect for the mountain and foothill areas of Boulder County.

 Sources of Funding

-The Boulder County Commissioners allocated $3 million from three funding sources for the Climate Equity Fund grants and administration in the 2025 budget.
-The Climate Equity Fund is supported by $1 million each from the Sustainability Tax, the Boulder County general fund, and the Gross Reservoir Settlement Fund.
+The Boulder County Commissioners allocated ~$2.5 million for the 2026 Climate Equity Fund, supported by $1.1 million from the Sustainability Tax, $1 million from the Boulder County general fund, and $369,346 that rolled forward from the 2025 Climate Equity Fund (originally from the Gross Reservoir Settlement Fund).

 Other Grant Opportunities

-Boulder County offers a variety of grant programs.
+Boulder County offers a variety of grant programs, including additional grant programs focused on climate and sustainability.
 Visit the grants webpage to learn more.

 Contact Us